Last updated: 2021-01-11

 - Events are not funded retroactively.

-Members can create their own custom maps by generating .dat files and uploading them to the admins.
-Follow these instructions to do so:
+Members can create their own custom maps with images by generating the appropriate map .dat files and uploading them through the File Server.

 Metropolitan Planning Organizations (MPOs)